zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

 ### Main Data Files:
 - **2017-2021 ACS raw PUMS data**- download these two zip files: `csv_pca.zip` (person-level for CA) and `csv_hca.zip` (household-level for CA), extract both and then use the respective csv files in each folder: `psam_p06.csv` (person-level for CA) and `psam_h06.csv` (household-level for CA) from [US Census ACS PUMS 2017-2021](https://www2.census.gov/programs-surveys/acs/data/pums/2021/5-Year/) which was saved in [data folder here](../data)
 - **2017-2021 ACS raw PUMS data**- download these two zip files: `csv_pca.zip` (person-level for CA) and `csv_hca.zip` (household-level for CA), extract both and then use the respective csv files in each folder: `psam_p06.csv` (person-level for CA) and `psam_h06.csv` (household-level for CA) from [US Census ACS PUMS 2018-2022](https://www2.census.gov/programs-surveys/acs/data/pums/2022/5-Year/)
+  - NOTES for using 2022 data: - Has PUMA's for 2010 census and 2020 census- which to use?
+  -

 ---